MarkThackham/MarkThackham.github.io/machine-learning-pima-indians.md

 ### Results

-Receiver-Operator Characteristic (ROC) curves for all models, as asell
+Receiver-Operator Characteristic (ROC) curves for all models, as well as the results for Optuna and Random Grid Search CV.

 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">